You might have heard of a baby being in the posterior position.

-There are several signs that show which position your baby is in.
+There are several signs to indicate which position your baby is in.

-The following five symptoms can help you to find out whether your baby is in the occiput posterior position:
+Here are five things to look out for, which can help you find out whether your baby is in the occiput posterior position:

 #1: Posterior baby belly shape

-In an OA position, the back of the baby is right behind the mother’s belly, giving her abdomen the round, solid, normal appearance.
+In an occipito-anterior position (considered the ideal position), the back of the baby is right behind the mother’s belly, giving her abdomen the usual round, solid appearance.

-In an OP position, the baby’s back is towards the mother’s back, so her pregnant belly has an odd-looking shape.
+In a posterior position, the baby’s back is towards the mother’s back, so her pregnant belly has an odd-looking shape.

 The woman’s belly button might dip and the overall pregnant abdomen could feel more squishy and bumpy.